 Always wash hands thoroughly after using the restroom and before handling food.
 This basic step prevents organisms from spreading in living areas.

-This heat kills potential larvae.
-Be mindful of contaminated soil.
-Avoid walking barefoot in unsanitary areas or gardening without gloves.
+Proper cooking heat kills potential larvae within minutes.
+Be mindful of contaminated soil, and avoid walking barefoot in unsanitary areas or gardening without gloves.

 Regular Health Check-Ups and Lifestyle Adjustments